The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

-The Farmer’s Dog is another human-grade meal delivery service for pets that offers high-quality, U.S.-sourced food.
+The Farmer’s Dog is another human-grade meal delivery service for pets that offers high-quality, human-grade dog food.
 One hundred percent of The Farmer’s Dog packaging is biodegradable or recyclable, and the brand offers a ton of shipping flexibility, making it one of the must sustainable options available.
 We also like that each one of their food packs comes personalized with your dog’s name and feeding instructions, which is really helpful if you have more than one dog.